squed/squed/README.md

 # Welcome to my profile!

 My name is Matt Wilce and I'm a DevOps evangelist working as a Senior Platform Engineer.
-I live and work in Kent, UK.
-You can find me on [LinkedIn][2].
+I live and work in Kent, UK.<br>

+You can find me on [LinkedIn][2]

 ## Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)